Croat–Bosniak War: Contest of Travnik and Kakanj

 In early June a convoy of aid supplies known as the Convoy of Joy was heading for Tuzla.
-It was stopped on June 10 by Croat refugees from Travnik when around 50 women blocked the road north of Novi Travnik.
+It was stopped on 10 June by Croat refugees from Travnik when around 50 women blocked the road north of Novi Travnik.
 The convoy was then looted and eight drivers were killed.
 The following morning the convoy moved on, but incidents continued to happen.
 In one of them the UNPROFOR escort returned fire and killed two HVO soldiers in the shootout.
 This incident was extensively reported in the Western media and caused immense bad publicity for the HVO.

 The ARBiH moved on towards Kakanj with an attack on villages to the southeast of the city.
 As the ARBiH approached the city, thousands of Croats began to flee, and the outnumbered HVO directed its forces to protect an escape route to Vareš, east of Kakanj.
 The key villages on the route were captured on 15 June and on the following day the ARBiH entered Kakanj.
 The HVO responded with attacks in the Kiseljak area.
-After taking the village of Tulica south of the town, HVO forces killed 12 Bosniak civilians and POWs and burned several houses.
+After taking the village of Tulica south of the town, HVO forces killed 12 Muslim civilians and POWs and burned several houses.
 In the Han Ploča and Grahovci villages north of Tulica, 64 people were killed during the attack or in custody.

 Tuđman came under intense pressure both from the EC for giving aid to the HVO and from the Herzeg-Bosnia leaders that asked for more military support.
 The HV eventually assumed control of the entire confrontation line with the VRS in southern Herzegovina, north of Dubrovnik, which enabled the HVO to direct more of its troops against the ARBiH.
 The HV remained there in defensive positions until the signing of the Dayton agreement.
 Martin Špegelj, former Minister of Defence, later said that he was asked to help "rescue the situation" in Bosnia and Herzegovina, but refused it.
-He believed that if the Croatian Army remained in an alliance with the ARBiH then the war against the Serbs would have been concluded by the end of 1992.
+He believed that if the HV remained in an alliance with the ARBiH then the war against the Serbs would have been concluded by the end of 1992.